Healthy Homes Assessment Kotemaori

 Insulation Kotemaori

-Underfloor and ceiling insulation is required for all rent homes as of July 1st, 2019.
-All landlords and property managers are required to make sure the insulation meets standards that are in line with the latest standard.
-In certain situations, the an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.
+Underfloor and ceiling insulation is required for all rent homes from 1 July 2019.
+Property managers and landlords must ensure that the insulation meets this new quality.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be added or replaced.

-The "R" stands for thermal resistance, and is a measure of how well the insulation resists heat flow.
-The higher the R-value, the more effective the insulation.
+The "R" is a symbol for thermal resistance, and is a gauge of how well insulation withstands heat flow.
+The more R-value is higher, the better the insulation.

 Kotemaori Moisture Ingress & Drainage

-Properties that are rented must be equipped with efficient drainage for the removal of the stormwater and surface waters and ground water, including the proper outfall or runoff.
-Making sure that the water is able to go, and also that it doesn’t sit beneath structures is an important aspect of making sure your property is dry.
+Rental properties must have effective drainage for the removal of rainwater, storm water and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that water is able to go and that it doesn’t get sucked into buildings is an essential part of making sure your property is dry.

-In addition to a drainage system to prevent water ingress, if the apartment has an enclosed gap between your floor and the soil, a ground-water barrier must be installed if it is reasonably practicable to install it.
+In addition to a drainage system to prevent moisture from entering, if your property has an enclosed space between floorboards and ground, a ground water barrier must be installed if it’s reasonably practicable to install it.

-The ground-moisture barrier generally a polythene sheet laid over the ground, to block any moisture from the ground from accumulating into the structure.
-It also assists in preventing from causing damage to the flooring insulation.
+The ground-moisture barrier usually a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from entering the structure.
+It also helps in preventing from causing damage to the flooring insulation.

 moisture ingress and drainage inspection